apugh/realm-api-docs/feedback/hgrimm.md

 - Since Ranks are already implemented in the game, I hope that these could be integrated into the getPlayer endpoint. =)

 - I agree with MichaelNay that a field for the players STEAM_ID would be beneficial and would love to see that implemented (if possible). =)

+- Beside the won matches, could getLeaderboard also return the amount of total matches?